 Both buyers and sellers can be subject to closing costs, but buyers usually have more closing costs than sellers.
 Mortgage lenders must include these additional costs in their loan estimates.

 First-time homeowners are rarely familiar with closing costs, so the price tag can be a bit of a surprise.
-The fees range anywhere from two to five percent of the purchase price, and the _average homeowner pays $5,749 in closing costs when you include taxes.
+The fees range anywhere from 2% and 5% of the purchase price, and the average homeowner pays $5,749 in closing costs when you include taxes.
 This varies depending on where you live and the type of home you purchase.
 At $25,800, the District of Columbia has the highest average closing cost if you include taxes.
 The lowest average with taxes is Indiana at $1,909.

 Note, too, the percentage estimate for closing costs is based on the purchase price, not the loan value.
 Mortgage lenders don’t always cover the entire cost of your home, so these amounts are often different.

 That said, some closing costs can be rolled into your loan.
 For example, let’s say you want to buy a $200,000 home using a $190,000 loan, and your closing costs are 3% of the purchase price.
 That means you’re going to pay $6,000 at closing.
 If your lender allows you to finance your mortgage closing costs, then your final loan amount is $196,000.